-Monster applauds the efforts of every public and private sector organization that hires Veterans.
-We stand ready to assist job seekers and to enable the hiring process with the right expertise, tools, and technologies to enrich Veterans’ post-military lives while meeting the human capital life cycle needs of organizations everywhere that hire Veterans.
+Monster applauds the efforts of every public and private sector organization that hires veterans and is proud to offer veteran employment resources for candidates and employers.
+We stand ready to assist job seekers and enable the hiring process with the right expertise, tools, and technologies to enrich veterans’ post-military lives while meeting the human capital lifecycle needs of organizations everywhere that hire veterans.

-1. Military Skills Translator This online tool civilianizes a service member’s work experience to allow them to better communicate their skill sets to civilian employers and human resources professional and matches those skills with current job openings.
+- Military Skills Translator: This online tool civilianizes a service member’s work experience to allow them to better communicate their skill sets to civilian employers and human resources professionals and matches those skills with current job openings.

-4. Veteran Career Fairs With over 40 onsite career expos in and around military installations, veterans have ample opportunity to meet with prospective employers and interview on the spot for an opening.
-For those who can’t attend in person, there are also the Virtual Career Fairs, which replicate the experience online and provide exposure to a number of key employers looking to hire veterans.
+- Veteran Career Fairs: With over 40 onsite career expos in and around military installations, veterans have ample opportunity to meet with prospective employers and interview on the spot for an opening.
+For those who can’t attend in person, there are also the Virtual Career Fairs, which replicate the experience online and provide exposure to key employers looking to hire veterans.

-5. Specialized Job Search Veterans don’t need to waste time looking for jobs in industries or companies that aren’t interested in or in need of their skill sets.
-The Veteran Job Search function cuts to the chase and puts military friendly jobs in one database that is easily accessible by the job-seeking veteran.
+- Veteran Job Search: Veterans don’t need to waste time looking for jobs in industries or companies that aren’t interested in or in need of their skill sets.
+The Veteran Job Search function cuts to the chase and puts military-friendly jobs in one database that is easily accessible by the job-seeking veteran.